Thursday, August 4, 2022

 Many years passed and the Court House started to show signs of aging.
 In 1844, there was talk of a new Court House, but the taxes were already a burden and so repairs and sprucing up were made.

 An interesting event happened in 1846.
-The Court House allowed the borough of Easton the use of their rooms for meetings, but in November 1846, the county commissioners told the borough to vacate.
+The County Court House allowed the borough of Easton the use of their rooms for meetings, but in November 1846, the county commissioners told the borough to vacate.
 This did not go over too well with the borough and they retaliated by erecting a circular spite fence around the already square fence surrounding the Court House.
 Therefore, for a while, there were two fences on the square.

 The "spite" fence.